nguyen263/FlyPrice/README.md

 In this package, there are 16 functions; how can you choose the right one for finding the flight price?
 <p> Use this function only if you have the data, airport of origin, destination, flight date, and passenger number for the one-way ticket.
 <p> One_Way(data, SRC, DST, date, PAX)
-<p> This [link](https://github.com/nguyen263/FlyPrice/blob/main/man/One_Way.Rd) provides documentation on this function, including what it does, its arguments, and more.
+https://github.com/nguyen263/FlyPrice/blob/main/man/One_Way.Rd: provides documentation on this function, including what it does, its arguments, and more.
 <p> Here is a link to a demo showing how to use it:
 https://github.com/nguyen263/FlyPrice/blob/main/vignettes/demo.Rmd